Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Methodology

 \subsection{Intermediate Supervision Tasks}

-Based on the definition of \textit{semantic anchor}, we subsequently design two intermediate supervision tasks by decomposing the semantic parsing process into the subtasks of 1) extracting the \textit{semantic anchors} from the input natural language utterance, then 2) putting the extracted \textit{semantic anchors} into the right positions of a target sequence according to the grammatical rules of the specified formal language.
+Based on the definition of \textit{semantic anchor}, we subsequently design two intermediate supervision tasks by decomposing the semantic parsing process into the subtasks of 1) extracting the \textit{semantic anchors} from the input natural language utterance, then 2) putting the extracted \textit{semantic anchors} into the right positions of a target sequence according to the syntax rule of target formal language.

-\paragraph{Semantic Anchor Extraction} For the first intermediate supervision task, we enforce the PLMs to extract the \textit{semantic anchors} to explicitly address the logical form structures during the fine-tuning process.
+\paragraph{Semantic Anchor Extraction} For the first intermediate supervision task, we enforce the PLMs to extract the \textit{semantic anchors} to explicitly address the logical form structures during the fine-tuning.
 For each logical form sequence $y$, we concatenate its \textit{semantic anchors} into a new sequence:

 where \texttt{<SEP>} is a special token for separating two distinct \textit{semantic anchors}.
-A cross-entropy loss is calculated on this extraction supervision and the corresponding tokens at the intermediate decoder layers.
+A cross-entropy loss is calculated on this extraction supervision and the corresponding tokens at the inner decoder layers.

 \paragraph{Semantic Anchor Alignment} Thereafter as the second intermediate supervision task, we guide the model to generate the \textit{semantic anchors} with correct relative positions that can be precisely aligned to the final sequence of the target logical form.
 For each logical form sequence $y$, we only keep the \textit{semantic anchors} and mask the rest tokens: